 6-8 Place de la Bataille de Stalingrad, 75019.

-On the east side of la Place de la Bataille de Stalingrad is this chill bar and restaurant.
+On the east side of la Place de la Bataille de Stalingrad is the chill bar and restaurant 25 Degrés Est .
 Its huge terrace is particularly popular at apéro hour when it’s full of local sunseekers.
 They also host regular events from special cocktail nights to dancing on Sundays.

 10 Place de la Bataille de Stalingrad, 75019.

-One of the early indicators that the Canal de l’Ourcq was becoming cool was the arrival of these twin MK2 cinemas.
+One of the early indicators that the Canal de l’Ourcq was becoming cool was the arrival of the twin cinemas MK2 Quai de Seine/Quai de Loire.
 Located in former warehouses designed by Eiffel for the 1878 World’s Fair, the Quai de Seine cinema has a large terrace overlooking the canal and Italian restaurant Corso.
 The Quai de Loire branch hosts BIIIM!, a high quality fast-food venue whipping up elevated burgers and organic juices, and a hip concept shop.
 You can add some fun by taking the little ferry-boat across the canal between the two cinemas.

 MK2 Quai de Seine – 14 Quai de la Seine, 75019.